 Notice that we don't find out what it was.
 This is absolutely crucial: the dissipative, irreversible, costly step is erasing an unkown bit.
 If we know the value of the bit, we can reset it for free (if it's 0, just leave it alone, and if it's 1 use the reversible conversion procedure above).
 But in that case the information has not been erased - it's still in our head!
-All we've done is thrown away the copy in the gas memory!
+All we've done is throw away the copy in the gas memory!
 Another crucial point is that in the copy procedure described above, we must know the initial state of the register onto which we do the copy.
 (We don't need to know the state of the register which is being copied.)
-Otherwise, this is the same as erasing the target register.
+Otherwise, this is the same as erasing the target register, and is dissipative.
+Here's a proof: there are two possible final states of this procedure (corresponding to the two possible states of the bit being copied), but if the initial state of the copy-to bit is unknown, there are four possible initial states.
+So there is no way this procedure could be reversible.
 Notice that burning information as fuel and erasing the information are opposite processes.

 Landauer's principle: Erasure of information is invariably accompanied by the generation of heat.
 The dissipation is associated with the logical irreversibility of the operation.
 Like many thermodynamic arguments, this statement can be demonstrated by showing it in some particular realization (like a steam engine) and then using the fungibility of energy (i.e. our ability to convert energy between various systems) to argue that it must hold in any realization.
 Here we must also appeal to the fungibility of information.
-Exercise: In the realization of a bit as a one-molecule gas, it is clear that resetting an unknown bit to a reference state (say 0) requires energy at least $kT \ln 2$ .
+Exercise: In the realization of a bit as a one-molecule gas, it is clear that resetting an unknown bit to a reference state (say 0) requires energy at least $kT \ln 2$.
 In the realization with the general double-well potential, how do we see that we can't just use the copy procedure on an unknown bit to set it for free equal to a reference value?
 Bennett gives an answer on page 933.

 Maxwell demon.
 Historically the first version of this discussion is due to Maxwell, a very smart person.
 If you need some humility in your life, consider that Maxwell lived before the existence of atoms was widely accepted.
 Imagine a box of gas divided into two halves.
 A demon sits at an aperture in the partition and lets the fast molecules go through to the right and the slow molecules go through to the left.
 In this way the demon can generate a temperature gradient which can be used to do work.

-The same principle can be used to create an apparent violation of the second law in the form A cycle of a closed system cannot have as its only result the conversion of heat to work.
+The same principle can be used to create an apparent violation of the second law in the form

+A cycle of a closed system cannot have as its only result the conversion of heat to work.